hms-dbmi/viv/tutorial/README.md

 #### Viewing an Image via SSH

-If you would like to follow this tutorial (i.e downloading the data and running the image pyramid pipeline) on a remote machine into which you would ssh, you can use port forwarding to visualize the data that results from this tutorial.
+It is possible to generate the datasets in this tutorial on a remote machine and view them in Avivator via SSH and port forwarding.
 That is, before starting this tutorial, you would ssh into the remote machine via `ssh -L 12345:localhost:8000 myserver.tosshto.com`.
 Then instead of pasting http://avivator.gehlenborglab.org/?image_url=http://localhost:8000/LuCa-7color_Scan1.ome.tif into your browser at the end, you would paste http://avivator.gehlenborglab.org/?image_url=http://localhost:12345/LuCa-7color_Scan1.ome.tif.